In every issue, you'll find the hottest topics of interest to our readers along with cutting-edge health information.

 To tell if it's time for a new cocktail, take the tests, listen to your HAART, and learn what

-Over seven years and 72 issues, we have always found a way to keep publishing POZ, despite great fin
+Over seven years and 72 issues, we have always found a way to keep publishing POZ, despite great financial obstacles.

-Steve Crohn's lover died of AIDS in 1982, followed by many fiends, but every HIV test he took came u
+Steve Crohn's lover died of AIDS in 1982, followed by many fiends, but every HIV test he took came up negative.

 Griffin Shea on Zimbabwe's casket boom